Cranberry Relish in Orange Cups (Serves 12)

 spoon or mixer until potatoes are smooth and creamy.
 Stir in any optional additions,

-if desired.
 Remove potatoes to a serving bowl and place a pat of sweet

 creamery butter in the center to melt down from the top of the heaping bowl.
 Serve